joy2fun/pm/README.md

-# Devlopment environment on Windows
+# Development environment on Windows

 # Requirements
  - Git for Windows (bash included)